 3.3 In the event that an official BBC National Short Story Award with Cambridge University Anthology containing the shortlisted entries is published, the author or publisher will be deemed to have granted a non-exclusive license for such publication and distribution (including via electronic distribution such as Kindle, Kobo or Nook devices), and for future award publications, and they or their agents will clear the necessary rights for such publication and distribution.
-The rights for publication will be non-exclusive, with no bar on publication rights elsewhere, and the Anthology will include full acknowledgement of any existing publication containing the shortlisted and winning stories.
+The rights for publication of each shortlisted story will be non-exclusive, with no bar on publication rights elsewhere, and the Anthology will include full acknowledgement of any existing publication containing the shortlisted and winning stories.
 The copyright of each individual story featured in the Anthology remains with the authors, and they retain the moral right to be identified as the authors of the stories.

-3.4 The BBC will oversee the selection of schools from across the UK on the Student Critics’ Award to shadow the BBC National Short Story Award 2018 with Cambridge University.
-The shadowing scheme enables 16 – 18 year olds from selected secondary schools and colleges around the UK to read, listen to, discuss and critique the stories shortlisted for the Award.
-The text of the stories will be made available to the participating schools, along with supporting resources and events, to afford the students an enriching experience that brings literature to life.
+3.4 The BBC will oversee the selection of schools from across the UK on the Student Critics’ Award to shadow the BBC National Short Story Award 2019 with Cambridge University.
+The shadowing scheme enables 16 – 18 year olds from selected secondary schools and colleges around the UK to read, listen to, discuss and critique the stories shortlisted for the National Short Story Award.
+The text and audio of the stories will be made available to the participating schools, along with supporting resources and events, to afford the students an enriching experience that brings literature to life.
 The Student Critics’ Award is partnered with Cambridge University and First Story (for more information about First Story, visit https://www.firststory.org.uk).

-4.1 The BBC National Short Story Award 2018 with Cambridge University will be looking for the best new writing emerging since 1 January 2017, and will consider all entries on the basis of quality and originality of prose and narrative voice.
-The Award aims to support and award excellence in the short story genre.
+4.1 The BBC National Short Story Award 2019 with Cambridge University will be looking for the best new writing emerging since 1 January 2018, and will consider all entries on the basis of quality and originality of prose and narrative voice.
+The Award aims to support and celebrate excellence in the short story form.

 4.2 Judging of the Award will be in three stages:

-Stage 1: All entries will be read and judged anonymously by experienced readers against the Award reading guidelines.
+Stage 1: All entries will be read and judged anonymously by at least two (2) readers against the Award reading guidelines.
 Readers will be from a mixture of backgrounds, with literary expertise, and drawn from across the BBC and Cambridge University’s networks.
 A longlist of approximately the best sixty (60) stories will then be put forward to the judging panel;

 Stage 2: The judging panel will read all longlisted stories and will together discuss and select a shortlist of five (5) outstanding short stories submitted for the Award;